qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 By default, only 1 feature is returned.

+I
+^

+This parameter, defined in WMS 1.3.0, allows you to specify the pixel column of the query point.

 X
 ^

-This parameter, defined in WMS 1.1.0, allows to specify the X coordinate in pixels of the query point.

-I
+Same parameter as ``I``, but defined in WMS 1.1.0.

+J
 ^

-Same parameter than ``X``, but defined in WMS 1.3.0.
+This parameter, defined in WMS 1.3.0, allows you to specify the pixel row of the query point.

 Y
 ^

-This parameter, defined in WMS 1.1.0, allows to specify the Y coordinate in pixels of the query point.

-J
-^

-Same parameter than ``Y``, but defined in WMS 1.3.0.
+Same parameter as ``J``, but defined in WMS 1.1.0.

 FI_POINT_TOLERANCE